tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 keywords: tinymce cloud script textarea apiKey
 ---

-TinyMCE Cloud is the easiest way to integrate TinyMCE and upgrade to premium plugins.
+Tiny Cloud is the easiest way to integrate TinyMCE and upgrade to premium plugins.

-TinyMCE Cloud can be used without an API key.
+Tiny Cloud can be used without an API key.
 Refer to the [General Configuration]({{site.baseurl}}/general-configuration-guide) guide for more information.
 Sign up for an API key and update the script tag to use premium plugins or avoid the in-editor developer warning.

-All TinyMCE Cloud accounts include a free, pre-configured cloud image proxy service.
+All Tiny Cloud accounts include a free, pre-configured cloud image proxy service.
 This setup uses the [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.

 ## Integrating TinyMCE for the first time